Crossings made more accessible

 Adjustments

-Mr. Jansen approached Alderman Groters.
-Together they walked around the center.
-Together they were able to see where the guide strips should be added to the crossing points.
-Alderman Groters said, "Accessibility is very important to our community.
-I am therefore pleased that the Jansen family came forward to us."
-As a result of the walk and the conversation with family Jansen, several crossing points have been adjusted.
-Wim Jansen says: "It is a wonderful adaptation for visually impaired people.
-This should be standard in all building plans."
+Mr. Jansen approached Alderman .
+Together, they took a walk around the city center.
+This allowed them to see where guide strips needed to be added to the crosswalks.
+Alderman said: "Accessibility is very important to our municipality.
+I am therefore delighted that the Jansen family contacted us."
+Following the walk and the conversation with the Jansen family, several crossings were modified.
+Wim Jansen says: "It's a wonderful improvement for visually impaired people.
+This should be included as standard in all construction plans."

 Accessibility